dmsdesignz/dms-custom-site-options/README.md

 --------------------
 --must use ACF PRO--
 --------------------
 This plugin creates a site settings panel in your WordPress admin with 2 tabs, Contact Info & Enqueue Scripts.
-I built this plugin for use on a multisite network running Oxygen.
+I built this plugin for use on a multisite network running Oxygen (but you could use any builder).
 The contact tab has contact info for the website name, address, phone, email, & social media links.
 The enqueue functions include an extra checkbox for front page only.